Experience Barcelona like a local

 Carrer Pierre de Coubertin 10

 Fashionistas and there are plenty in Barcelona, stroll along Paseo de Gracia.
 One designer boutique after another from Chanel to Gucci invite to window shopping, so you are up to date with the latest fashion trends.
+And if you want to spend a few nights feeling like a star, check in at the El Palauet – a unique and luxurious Boutique Hotel with a stunning design.

 Where Locals Eat